azu/hubmemo/README.md

 ### [Usage](guide/USAGE.md)

-[Usage](guide/USAGE.md) introduce how you edit memo and publish it as article.
+[Usage](guide/USAGE.md) introduce how you write memo and publish it as article.

 ## Structure